djpapzin/rag-based-support-agent/README.md

 # RAG-based Support Agent

-A support agent that uses RAG (Retrieval Augmented Generation) to provide contextual responses based on historical support tickets.
+A RAG (Retrieval-Augmented Generation) based support agent that learns from resolved Zendesk tickets to provide accurate responses to new support queries.

 ## Features